Theoretical upper bound of multiplexing in stochastic sensory receptors: Acknowledgements

 \section{Acknowledgements}

 The authors appreciate financial support by funds from the National Science Foundation Grant DMR-2145256.
 We would like to thank the University of North Carolina at Chapel Hill and the Research Computing group for providing computational resources and support that have contributed to these research results.
-ZL appreciates the encouragement of Tom Witten to include a analytically solvable model, ZL appreciates David Wolpert for pointing out that such behavior is called multiplexing in information science.
-The authors appreciate discussions and helpful comments of the manuscript from Chase Slowey, Supraja Chittari, Zhongmin Zhang, Max Berkowitz, Aaron Dinner and Tom Witten.
+ZL appreciates the encouragement of Tom Witten to include an analytically solvable model, ZL appreciates David Wolpert for pointing out that such behavior is called multiplexing in information science.
+The authors appreciate discussions and helpful comments on the manuscript from Tom Witten, Gary Pielak, Chase Slowey, Supraja Chittari, Zhongmin Zhang, Max Berkowitz, and Aaron Dinner.